-We must research your account to determine if you are entitled to the refund.
-We try to balance customer service and tax compliance by reviewing tax returns to prevent fraudulent or erroneous refunds.
-However, these critical reviews add time to refund processing.
-Refund timeframes are also affected by:
+We must research your account to determine if you should get the refund.
+We try to balance customer service and tax compliance by reviewing tax returns to prevent fraudulent or incorrect refunds.
+Please note these critical reviews take time.
+The following also affect time frames:

 - An open audit

 - A balance due on a related account (such as a different tax year)

 Will calling the IRS give me additional information or speed my refund?